jkirkwood/placemat/README.md

     postSave data.
 - `cb` - callback of the form `cb(err, data)`
   - `data` - Data that was inserted into the database.
-Primary key of inserted row will be included.
+Primary key of inserted row will be included (based on lastInsertId of query).
 Getters are applied to this data.

-#### Table#update(ids, [idField], data, [options], cb)
+#### Table#update(ids, data, [options], cb)
 Update record(s) in the table.
 - `ids` - id(s) of row(s) to update.
 Can be a single value, or an array of several values to update multiple items.
-- `idField` - can be set if you want to find rows to update by a field other than the primary key.
-Defaults to the table's `idField`.
+This value can also be a single object containing field/value pairs.
+This comes in handy when trying to update a row by a field other than the primary key, or if the primary key is based on more than one field.
 - `data` - object containing properties to update on selected row(s).
 - `options` - object containing options, all of which are optional.
 Can include:
   - `ignorePrivate` - set to `true` if private fields should not be removed from